David Sanbonmatsu, Ph.D.Professor, Social Psychology

 Phone: (801) 581-8505

 Some of our work examines the fundamental processes through which decisions are made.
-One of our current studies investigates how emotions combine with reasoning to determine choice.
+A current collaboration with Jeanine Stefanucci investigates how emotions combine with reasoning to determine choice.
 A study planned for the fall examines the impact of the priming of alternatives on the choice reasoning process.
 We are also interested in the basic role of the self in the decision to take on a task, expectations of success, and task performance.

 Another line of research is concerned with applied decision making.
 David Strayer and I have conducted several studies investigating the causes and consequences of cell phone use while driving.
 Some of our work has examined the attitudes and beliefs underlying cell phone use behind the wheel and contributing to the support for legislation to restrict this usage of cell phones.
 Our research has also examined more generally why people multi-task.
 Interestingly, our findings indicate that the people who multi-task the most tend to be the worst at it.
 Most recently, we have been investigating the effects of distractions such as cell phones on the self-regulation of driving.